How ‘Ted Lasso’ went from a viral NBC Sports promo to everyone’s feel-good favorite to Emmy darling

 And yes, he really is that nice — at least according to Lawrence.

 “Ted Lasso is one of those people that we’ve all met that, because of the time we live in, your initial reaction is that there’s no way this guy or girl is this sincere and this optimistic, this nice of a human being,” Lawrence told TV Insider last year.
-“And then you start to be mad at yourself because as he or she grows on you, and you realize ‘Oh my gosh, this is real.'”
+“And then you start to be mad at yourself because as he or she grows on you, and you realize ‘Oh my gosh, this is real.’ ”

 ‘Ted Lasso’ at the Emmys